bropat/eufy-security-ws/README.md

     source: "station";
     event: "guard mode changed";
     serialNumber: string;
-    currentMode: number;      // Removed in schema version 3+, as there is now a separate event
+    currentMode: number;      // [removed with schema version: 3+ as there is now a separate event]
     guardMode: number;
   }
 }